BuildPC/Frontend/README.md

 4. create a directory where the project will reside.
 5. cd into the directory.
 6. by using *laravel new <project_name>* create a new laravel project.
-7. clone the repo here!
+7. clone the repo there!
 8. run "npm install" to have webpack mix
 9. make sure "npm run dev" successfully runs.
 10. enjoy the laravel.
 11. Changes made can be direcly pushed to the repo!
-(Make sure it works before pushing any changes.)
+(Make sure you push into a branch rather than the master.)